 Port I/O Width Description cfg_dpa_substate_change 0 4 Dynamic Power Allocation Substate Change.
 In Endpoint mode, the core generates a one-cycle pulse on one of these outputs when a Configuration Write transaction writes into the Dynamic Power Allocation Control register to modify the DPA power state of the device.
-A pulse on bit 0 indicates such a DPA event for PF0 and a pulse on bit 1 indicates the same for PF1.
-The other 2 bits are reserved.These outputs are not active in Root Port mode. cfg_obff_enable 0 2 Optimized Buffer Flush Fill Enable.
+A pulse on bit 0 indicates such a DPA event for PFO and a pulse on bit 1 indicates the same for PF1.
+The other 2 bits are reserved.
+These outputs are not active in Root Port mode. cfg_obff_enable 0 2 Optimized Buffer Flush Fill Enable.
 This output reflects the setting of the OBFF Enable field in the Device Control 2 register.
-00: OBFF disabled.
-01: OBFF enabled using message signaling, Variation A. 10: OBFF enabled using message signaling, Variation B. 11: OBFF enabled using WAKE# signaling. cfg_pl_status_change Ο 1 This output is used by the core in Root Port mode to signal one of the following link training-related events: The link bandwidth changed as a result of the change in the link width or operating speed and the change was initiated locally (not by the link partner), without the link going down.
+Ou: OBFF disabled.
+O1: OBFF enabled using message signaling, Variation A. 10: OBFF enabled using message signaling, Variation B. 11: OBFF enabled using WAKE# signaling.
+This output is used by the core in Root Port mode to signal one of the following link training-related events: cfg_pl_status_change 0 1 The link bandwidth changed as a result of the change in the link width or operating speed and the change was initiated locally (not by the link partner), without the link going down.
 This interrupt is enabled by the Link Bandwidth Management Interrupt Enable bit in the Link Control register.
-The status of this interrupt can be read from the Link Bandwidth changed autonomously as a result of the change in the link width or operating speed and the change was initiated by the Link Nature Status register; or The link bandwidth changed autonomously as a result of the change in the link width or operating speed and the change was initiated by the remote node.
+The status of this interrupt can be read from the Link Bandwidth Management Status bit of the Link Status register; or The link bandwidth changed autonomously as a result of the change in the link width or operating speed and the change was initiated by the remote node.
 This interrupt is enabled by the Link Autonomous Bandwidth Interrupt Enable bit in the Link Control register.
-The status of this interrupt can be read from the Link Autonomous Bandwidth Status bit of the Link Autonomous Bandwidth Status bit of the Link Status 2 register was set by the hardware because it received a link equalization request from the remote node.
-This interrupt is enabled by the Link Equalization Interrupt Enable bit in the Link Equalization Request bit of the status of this interrupt can be read from the Link Status 2 register was set by the hardware because it received a link equalization request from the remote node.
+The status of this interrupt can be read from the Link Autonomous Bandwidth Status bit of the Link Status register; or The Link Equalization Request bit in the Link Status 2 register was set by the hardware because it received a link equalization request from the remote node.
 This interrupt is enabled by the Link Equalization Interrupt Enable bit in the Link Control 3 register.
-The status of this interrupt can be read from the Link Equalization Request bit of the Link Equalization Request bit of the Link Status 2 register. cfg_tph_requester_enable 0 4 Bit 0 of this output reflect the setting of the TPH Requester Enable bit [8] of the TPH Requester Control register in the TPH Requester Capability Structure of physical function 0.
+The status of this interrupt can be read from the Link Equalization Request bit of the Link Status 2 register.
+The pl_interrupt output is not active when the core is configured as an Endpoint. cfg_tph_requester_enable 0 4 Bit 0 of this output reflect the setting of the TPH Requester Enable bit [8] of the TPH Requester Control register in the TPH Requester Capability Structure of physical function 0.
 Bit 1 corresponds to physical function 1. cfg_tph_st_mode 0 12 Bits [2:0] of this output reflect the setting of the ST Mode Select bits in the TPH Requester Control register of physical function 0.
 Bits [5:3] reflect the setting of the same register field of PF 1. cfg_vf_tph_requester_enable 0 252 Each bit of this output reflects the setting of the TPH Requester Enable bit 8 of the TPH Requester Control register in the TPH Requester Capability Structure of the corresponding virtual function.